Device Lock Screens

 On iOS, go beyond the standard four-digit PIN by going into Settings >> Touch ID & Passcode >> Change Passcode.
 When setting the new passcode you will see a link called "Passcode Options".
 You can select that to choose either an alphanumeric passcode or a longer numeric passcode.

-In addition, devices should be configured to lock automatically after a short period of inactivity, and they should be locked manually any time the owner walks away from them.
+In addition, devices should be configured to lock automatically after a short period (no longer than 10 minutes) of inactivity, and they should be locked manually any time the owner walks away from them.